Top Senate Dem sets infrastructure vote, pressures lawmakers

 Top Senate Dem sets infrastructure vote, pressures lawmakersNew

 WASHINGTON (AP) — Senate Majority Leader Chuck Schumer is pressuring lawmakers to reach agreement by next week on a pair of massive domestic spending measures.
-The New York Democrat says he is scheduling a procedural vote for next Wednesday to begin debate on a still-evolving bipartisan infrastructure bill.
+The New York Democrat says he is scheduling a procedural vote for Wednesday to begin debate on a still-evolving bipartisan infrastructure bill.
 Senators from both parties have struggled to reach final agreement on that $1 trillion package of road, highway and other projects.
-Schumer says he also wants Democratic senators to reach agreement among themselves by that same day on specific details of a separate 10-year budget blueprint that envisions $3.5 trillion in spending for climate change, education, an expansion of Medicare and more.
+Lawmakers indicated that substantial hurdles remain, including how to pay for it.
+Schumer said he also wanted Democratic senators to reach agreement among themselves by Wednesday on a budget blueprint that envisions $3.5 trillion in spending.